lsst/rsp_lsst_io/docs/guides/notebooks/science-pipelines/science-pipelines-development.rst

 Step 3: set up the package
 ==========================

-Next, you need to set up this cloned-version of ``pipe_tasks``, replacing the version built into the Notebook Aspect’s image.
+Next, you need to set up this cloned version of ``pipe_tasks``, replacing the version built into the Notebook Aspect’s image.
 In the same terminal, run:

 .. code-block:: bash